Causes That Matter

 Charlotte County residents have been tied to the environment since the Calusa Indians called this region home some 5,000 years ago.
 Today, we remain dependent upon our environment whether we are enjoying a spectacular sunset, spending a day boating on Charlotte Harbor or even enjoying our favorite restaurant’s catch of the day.
 The Charlotte Community Foundation supports programs that educate the public about our unique environment — from its mangroves to its manatees — as well as those that protect and restore it.

 Civilization depends on art.
 The human experience is uncovered, understood and recorded through artistic expression.
 From the potential unlocked in a young child’s mind to the lessons imparted from generations past, the arts serve to define us as individuals, connect us as a community and advance us as a people.

-From families to neighborhoods to regions to nations, communities are born of connections among people.
-Communities that connect and balance the needs of people, business and the environment create social, economic and ecological value that translates to community development, growth and sustainability.
+From families to neighborhoods to regions to nations, communities are born through connections among people.
+Communities that connect and balance the needs of people, business and the environment, create social, economic and ecological value that translates to community development, growth and sustainability.